UXVirtual/flux-kontext-dev-app/README.md

 Thanks to Andrew Zhu for his [Medium Article on running Flux.1 Kontext [dev] using Diffusers](https://xhinker.medium.com/run-flux-kontext-using-huggingface-diffusers-in-your-own-gpus-e9ea7cc51b8a).

+Please read the `LICENSE` and `NOTICE.md` files in this repository so you understand your rights when using this software.

 ## Windows Setup

 ### Step 1: Windows 11 Host Configuration